SarderLab/DN_classification/README.md

 # Requirements
 Glomerular detection:
-XML annotation files for Aperio ImageScope whole slide images, either acquired using our HAIL pipeline for WSI segmentation (https://github.com/SarderLab/H-AI-L), or manual annotation
+XML annotation files for Aperio ImageScope whole slide images, either acquired using our HAIL pipeline for WSI segmentation (https://github.com/SarderLab/H-AI-L), or manual annotation.
+If you acquire the regions automatically, make sure to quality check the resulting predictions by either increasing the size threshold provided in HAIL or by manually removing erroneous segmentations in Aperio® ImageScope.
+Failure to do so may result in algorithms crashing during glomerular segmentation.
 OpenSlide (https://openslide.org/)
 DeepLab V2 for Tensorflow (https://github.com/zhengyang-wang/Deeplab-v2--ResNet-101--Tensorflow)
 lxml (https://lxml.de/)